luisgarate/gmail_parser/README.md

-# README
+# Simple Gmail parser

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple Gmail parser, you need to have un your google mail account with at least 1 (one) successfull purchase in the Amazon site.

+Run the server `railser server`

+Go to `localhost:3000` in your browser and click the link to sign in with ouath.

-* Ruby version
+* Ruby version: `ruby 2.4.0p0`

-* System dependencies
+* System dependencies: just run `bundle install`

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...